 In one of our recent articles we’ve talked about most popular backtesting platforms for quantitative trading.
-Here we are sharing most widely used Python libraries for quantitative trading.
+Here we are sharing most widely used python trading platform and libraries for quantitative trading.

 Python is a free open-source and cross-platform language which has a rich library for almost every task imaginable and specialized research environment.
 Python is an excellent choice for automated trading when the trading frequency is low/medium, i.e. for trades which do not last less than a few seconds.
 It has multiple APIs/Libraries that can be linked to make it optimal, cheaper and allow greater exploratory development of multiple trade ideas.